 All TAs are protected by the UAW 4121 union (which protects all Student Academic Employees on all three UW campuses.)
 For more information visit their site at www.uaw4121.org

 New TAs are required to participate in a weekly training program run by our undergraduate TA coordinators.
-The training sessions are held Thursdays from 3:30-5:00pm.
+The training sessions are held Thursdays from 3:30 to 5:00pm.
 In addition, new TAs are required to attend a one hour "grading party" each week in which we discuss how to grade the current programming assignment.
 The grading party time will be chosen after the quarter starts at a time that all of the new TAs can make.

 TAs will receive one credit for attending the TA training and grading party.

 Also, it is important to note that while every week you are given materials to teach from, it is expected that TAs are extremely knowledgeable about the course material as this will not be part of training.